-This course will cover kinematics, mechanics, statics, rotation, fluids, gravity, and some thermodynamics.
-The depth of coverage will not be deep in parts, particularly thermodynamics.
+This course will cover rotation kinematics, mechanics, statics, rotation, gravity, periodic motion, and mechanical waves.
+We may also touch upon thermodynamics if time permits.

 This course is intended to acquaint students with the scientific method and basic laws of physics, to help students develop a better understanding of physical science in general and develop reasoning skills and strategies to prepare them for other upper-division science and engineering classes.
 To this end, the course will emphasize a mix of laboratory, conceptual understanding, and standard end-ofchapter homework solving skills.